PrestaShop/prestashop-flashlight/README.md

 ./build.sh
 ```

-Same but for a predefined PHP an PrestaShop version:
+Same but for a predefined PHP and PrestaShop version:

 ```sh
 PS_VERSION=8.1.0 \